top of page

 Coercive behaviour is where violence, intimidation, threats and humiliation is used to harm, punish and frighten.
 This includes so called ‘honour’ based abuse such as forced marriage and female genital mutation and is not limited to one gender or ethnic group.

-Emotional Abuse can include such things as:
+Emotional abuse can include -

-• Pressure tactics to get what they want
+pressure tactics to get what they want

 • Sulking